 This Annual Report on Form 10-K (this "Annual Report") contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, that involve substantial risks and uncertainties.
 The forward-looking statements are contained principally in Part I, Item 1.
 "Business," Part I, Item 1A.
 "Risk Factors," and Part II, Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations," but are also contained elsewhere in this Annual Report.
 In some cases, you can identify forward-looking statements by the words "may," "might," "will," "could," "would," "should," "expect," "intend," "plan," "objective," "anticipate," "believe," "estimate," "predict," "project," "potential," "continue" and "ongoing," or the negative of these terms, or other comparable terminology intended to identify statements about the future.
-These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from the information expressed or implied by these forward-looking statements are based on a combination of facts and factors currently known by us and our expectations of the future, about which we cannot be certain.
+These statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to be materially different from the information expressed or implied by these forward-looking statements.
+Although we believe that we have a reasonable basis for each forward-looking statement contained in this Annual Report, we caution you that these statements are based on a combination of facts and factors currently known by us and our expectations of the future, about which we cannot be certain.
 Forward-looking statements include statements about:

-- our plans to develop and commercialize our product candidates; - the timing of our planned clinical trials for VP-102 and our other product candidates; - the timing of our NDA submission for VP-102 for the treatment of molluscum; - the timing of and our ability to obtain and maintain regulatory approvals for VP-102 and our other product candidates; - the clinical utility of our product candidates; - our commercialization, marketing and manufacturing capabilities and strategy; - our expectations about the willingness of healthcare professionals to use VP-102; - our intellectual property position; - our plans to in-license, acquire, develop and commercialize additional product candidates for other dermatological conditions to build a fully integrated dermatology company; - our competitive position and the development of and projections relating to our competitors or our industry; - our ability to identify, recruit and retain key personnel; - the impact of laws and regulations; - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act; - our plans to identify additional product candidates with significant commercial potential that are consistent with our commercial objectives; and - our estimates regarding future revenue, expenses and needs for additional financing.
+- our plans to develop and commercialize our product candidates; - the timing of our planned clinical trials for our product candidates; - the timing of and our ability to obtain and maintain regulatory approvals for VP-102 for the treatment of molluscum and our other product candidates; - the clinical utility of our product candidates: - our commercialization, marketing and manufacturing capabilities and strategy; - our expectations about the willingness of healthcare professionals to use our product candidates; - our expectations about third-party payors to reimburse or patients to pay for our product candidates; - our intellectual property position; - our plans to in-license, acquire, develop and commercialize additional product candidates for other dermatological conditions to build a fully integrated dermatology company; - · our competitive position and the development of and projections relating to our competitors or our industry; - our ability to identify, recruit and retain key personnel; - the impact of laws and regulations; - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act; - the impacts of global economic uncertainty and the COVID-19 pandemic on our business; - our plans to identify additional product candidates with significant commercial potential that are consistent with our commercial objectives; - our estimates regarding future revenue, expenses and needs for additional financing.